Course Description - Fellowship in Critical Care | MedMaster

 FAQs

-The course is suitable for doctors, ICU nurses, paramedics, and healthcare providers wishing to become experts in critical care medicine and emergency patient care.
+The course is suitable for doctors, ICU nurses, paramedics, and healthcare providers willing to become experts in critical care medicine and emergency patient care.

 The course has a mixed mode of learning using online modules, live case discussion, and practical ICU training.